Laundry: A Dirty Secret

 hlovell@gmail.com

-Everyday people in the developed world pour toxic compounds into their washing machines and don’t think about the long term consequences of these actions on the ecosystem.
+Every day, people in the developed world pour toxic compounds into their washing machines and don’t think about the long-term consequences of these actions on the ecosystem.
 These compounds affect microorganisms and work their way up the food chain.
-Eventually these compounds can cause medical problems and even starvation with for both people and other higher organisms.
-Fortunately there are simple ways of changing the way the developed world cleans its laundry that don’t cause serious harm to the ecosystem.
+Eventually, these compounds can cause medical problems and even starvation with for both people and other higher organisms.
+Fortunately, there are simple ways of changing the way the developed world cleans its laundry that don’t cause serious harm to the ecosystem.

 🌰History of Laundry Detergent💦